mourouzidou/MachineLearning_MSc_course/Model_Selection/README.md

 ### Data Exploration - Interesting Feature Selection
-In this section, we carefully selected a subset of features from the dataset based on their statistical properties and their relationship with the target variable YY.
-The goal was to choose features that would enhance the model's ability to recognize patterns and make accurate predictions.
+In this section, we carefully selected a subset of features from the dataset based on their statistical properties and their relationship with the target variable Y. The goal was to choose features that would enhance the model's ability to recognize patterns and make accurate predictions.

 #### Categorical Features